MarcusSchilling/PuzzleGame/README.md

 ## Technical:
 It's based on swing.
 That was not my decision I’m a big fan of JavaFX but the project was originally a school project so this was required!
 So, try it out it works on both MacOS and Windows as well as on Linux!
+Cross-platform!
 Have fun!